Salomons - CCCU

 Our Contextual Admissions Process is activated at two stages of the application process (in the same way that we are currently using Positive Action Provisions in line with the Equality Act for other under-represented groups) and will be applied when applicants’ scores are tied after our testing process and again after interview.

 Recognition under our Contextual Admissions Process is given the same weighting as a Protected Characteristic under the Equality Act (i.e., disability, ethnicity and sex).
-This means that in the case of the further ties, those who met more of the criteria would be ranked higher than applicants meeting fewer criteria.
+This means that in the case of the further ties, those who meet more of the criteria would be ranked higher than applicants meeting fewer criteria.

-If an offer of a place on the training course is made using a Contextual Admissions Process, applicants may be asked to provide relevant evidence (e.g., of their refugee status and/or care leaver status) as part of their pre-employment checks.
+If an offer of a place on the training course is made using a Contextual Admissions Process, applicants may be asked to provide relevant evidence (e.g. of their refugee status and/or care leaver status) as part of their pre-employment checks.

 Disability Confident / Applicants with disabilities

-Applicants with disabilities can request reasonable adjustments at key stages of the selection process, including the online tests and at interview.
+We are not part of the disability confident scheme.
+However, applicants with disabilities can request reasonable adjustments at key stages of the selection process, including the short-listing tests and at interview, upon provision of relevant documentation.

 The Course has experience of supporting trainees with a wide range of disabilities to successfully complete their clinical psychology training.